Post-traumatic stress disorder: Neuroendocrinology

 There is considerable controversy within the medical community regarding the neurobiology of PTSD.
 A 2012 review showed no clear relationship between cortisol levels and PTSD.
 The majority of reports indicate people with PTSD have elevated levels of corticotropin-releasing hormone, lower basal cortisol levels, and enhanced negative feedback suppression of the HPA axis by dexamethasone.

+Neuroimmunology

+Studies on the peripheral immune have found dysfunction with elevated cytokine levels and a higher risk of immune-related chronic diseases among individuals with PTSD.
+Neuroimmune dysfunction has also been found in PTSD, raising the possibility of a suppressed central immune response due to reduced activity of microglia in the brain in response to immune challenges.
+Individuals with PTSD, compared to controls, have a lower increase in a marker of microglial activation (18-kDa translocator protein) following lipopolysaccharide administration.
+This neuroimmune suppression is also associated with greater severity of anhedonic symptoms.
+Researchers suggest that treatments aimed at restoring neuroimmune function could be beneficial for alleviating PTSD symptoms.